s-adhithya/EX-2-Time-series-analysis-and-decomposition-on-the-monthly-average-temperature-of-a-city/README.md

 ```
 /*
 To Write a Program to time series analysis and decomposition on the monthly average temperature of a city/country
-Developed by: Praveen s
+Developed by: Adhithya s
-RegisterNumber:  212222240077
+RegisterNumber:  212222240003
 */
 import pandas as pd
 import matplotlib.pyplot as plt